sreeja97/sreeja97/README.md

 - 👋 Hi, I’m Sreeja Govardhana.
-I am starting my MS in Computer Science at Texas A&M University in fall '21.
+I am a Master's in Computer Science student at Texas A&M University .
 Up until recently, I was working as a software engineer at JP Morgan Chase & Co.
 - 👀 I’m interested in Building web applications, Machine Learning and it's applications in Health Care
 - 🌱 I’m currently learning Python, implementing ML algorithms
 - 💞️ I’m looking to collaborate on anything data!